Overview

 - Heavy users: Multiple charges throughout the day

-USB charging was straightforward, with the port accessible along the device body.
+USB charging port is easy to access along the body.

 Who Was This For?

-- Traditional pipe enthusiasts who wanted electronic vaping in a familiar form
+- Pipe lovers who wanted electronic vaping in a familiar form

-- Ritual-focused users who valued the experience of pipe-style consumption
+- Ritual-focused users who miss the pipe experience

 The Bottom Line

-This product has been discontinued.
-If you own one, this information should help you understand and maximize your device.
+HoneyStick discontinued this product.
+If you already own one, hopefully this helps you get the most out of it.
 For current HoneyStick concentrate options, check out the Twist NANO Dabber, or browse our HoneyStick brand page for their full lineup.